**THE APPLICATION PORTAL WILL REOPEN IN SUMMER 2026**

 Questions?

-The University of Florida is an equal opportunity institution dedicated to building a broadly diverse and inclusive faculty and staff.
+The University of Florida is an equal opportunity institution.
 If an accommodation due to a disability is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
 Hiring is contingent upon eligibility to work in the US.
 Searches are conducted in accordance with Florida’s Sunshine Law.